 Share Share on Facebook Tweet Tweet on Twitter.

 EDU 652 Week 2 Discussion 1 E-Learning Design Dilemma

 E-Learning Design Dilemma.
-You have been tasked to introduce recent policies to your school’s or company’s staff.
-Janice, a recent hire, suggests that you should introduce each policy using a YouTube video.
+You have been tasked to introduce new policies to your school’s or company’s staff.
+Janice, a new hire, suggests that you should introduce each policy using a YouTube video.
 She says that people can watch the videos at their leisure and as many times as they need.
 Describe your thoughts on using YouTube as an e-learning tool.
 Visit the YouTube site (http://www.youtube.com/) and search for e-learning or instructional design videos.
 Review at least 4 different videos.
 Describe your findings and include the URL in your post.
 Discuss the pros and cons of using YouTube for an e-learning tool.
 Respond to at least two of your classmates’ postings.

 EDU 652 Week 2 Discussion 2 Hands-On E-Learning Tool